-2.7.
+2.6.
 Conclusions

 The detailed bio-economic farm level model Farmdyn was used to assess impacts of different GHG mitigation options and policies on farm income and GHG emission on Dutch dairy farms.
 Regarding the GHG accounting in FarmDyn the most recent methodology for estimating GHG emissions from agriculture in the Netherlands is used.
 The methodology is as detailed as possible, based mostly on country specific information (Tier 2 and 3).
 The LMM GHG emission model uses farm specific data from the Dutch FADN and therefore greenhouse gas sources can be calculated with more precision than FarmDyn could do.
 For instance the use of different energy carriers like diesel, different gasses, electricity etc., but also the purchase of specific inputs like seeds and contract work.
 The main difference is that the FADN is a monitoring system and FarmDyn an optimalisation model.
 In FarmDyn the different greenhouse gas emissions are a result of model calculations and not from empiric results.
-It is however concluded that with respect to greenhouse gas methodology between LMM and FarmDyn the differences are minimal.
+It is however concluded that with respect to greenhouse gas methodology the differences between LMM and FarmDyn are minimal.
 The GHG emission accounting was used to assess the MAC of a selected number of standalone GHG mitigation options on groups of dairy farms in the Netherlands.
-The selected GHG mitigation options are based on literature and assumed feasible in the short to medium term.
-Costs of management practices to extent the number of lactations and increase lifetime of the cows are difficult to obtain from literature.
+The selected GHG mitigation options are based on literature and assumed to be feasible in the short to medium term.
+Costs of management practices to increase the number of lactation periods per cow are difficult to obtain from literature.
 So far a constant cost component per cow is included while revenue is coming from savings of feed costs and manure disposal costs from the farm.
 Under these settings, the measure appears especially relevant for intensive dairy farms in the Netherlands.
 An important finding is that overall the MAC of the selected GHG emission reduction options on extensive dairy farms exceeds the MAC on intensive dairy farms by far.
-Including more GHG mitigation options could change this picture, but overall it is concluded that market based policies are more efficient than command and control policies, with emission reduction targets the same for all farms.
-This further elaborated in Chapter 3 and 4.